harshyatishmishra/Java-Interview/Java-HashMap.md

 #### Hashing retrieval is a two-step process.
 Find the right bucket (using hashCode())
 Search the bucket for the right element (using equals() )

+#### Rehashing:
+As the name suggests, rehashing means hashing again.
+Basically, when the load factor increases to more than its pre-defined value (default value of load factor is 0.75), the complexity increases.
+So to overcome this, the size of the array is increased (doubled) and all the values are hashed again and stored in the new double sized array to maintain a low load factor and low complexity.

+#### Why rehashing?
+Rehashing is done because whenever key value pairs are inserted into the map, the load factor increases, which implies that the time complexity also increases as explained above.
+This might not give the required time complexity of O(1).

+Hence, rehash must be done, increasing the size of the bucketArray so as to reduce the load factor and the time complexity.

+#### How Rehashing is done?
+Rehashing can be done as follows:

+For each addition of a new entry to the map, check the load factor.
+If it’s greater than its pre-defined value (or default value of 0.75 if not given), then Rehash.
+For Rehash, make a new array of double the previous size and make it the new bucketarray.
+Then traverse to each element in the old bucketArray and call the insert() for each so as to insert it into the new larger bucket array.